-- 1. All Council meetings must take place within City Hall except when Council resolves to hold meetings elsewhere. - 2.
-Regular Council meetings must: - a) be held on the second and fourth Monday of each month (except for the month of December, in which the meeting on the fourth Monday is cancelled); - b) begin at 7:30 p.m.; - c) be adjourned at 11:00 p.m. on the day scheduled for the meeting unless Council resolves to proceed beyond that time in accordance with Section 28; and - d) when such meeting falls on a statutory holiday, the meeting will be held on the next day City Hall is open instead. - 3.
-Regular Council meetings may be cancelled by resolution of Council.
-The Clerk must give public notice of the cancellation of any Regular Meeting by posting a notice at the Public Notice Posting Places.
+2. Regular Council meetings must:

+- a) be held on the second and fourth Monday of each month except for: - i) the month of September, in which one meeting may be cancelled due to the yearly Union of BC Municipalities Convention; - ii) the month of December, in which the meeting on the fourth Monday is cancelled; and - iii) when such Monday is a statutory holiday, in which case the meeting will be held on the next day City Hall is open; - b) be scheduled to begin at 7:30 p.m.; - c) be adjourned at 11:00 p.m. on the day scheduled for the meeting unless Council resolves to proceed beyond that time in accordance with Section 29;

+3. Regular Council meetings may: